MycoGlobe

 Light Exposure: While most mushrooms prefer darkness during their vegetative stage, exposure to light, especially a shift from darkness to light, can stimulate fruiting in some species.
 This is thought to simulate the dappled light conditions that occur as a result of foliage cover in the wild.

-Spraying the top of the substrate achieves a similar effect.
-In nature, rainfall helps maintain proper moisture levels in the environment, which is crucial for mushroom growth.
-By spraying the substrate, you create localized humidity and moisture, supporting the development of the fruiting body.
+Spraying the top of the substrate would achieve a similar effect, like in nature, rainfall helps maintain proper moisture levels in the environment which is crucial for mushroom growth.
+Spraying the substrate, would create localized humidity and moisture, supporting the development of the fruiting body.
 This process encourages the mycelium to focus its energy on forming mushrooms rather than continuing vegetative growth.
-Just as rain provides the needed moisture for wild mushrooms, the controlled application of water in your setup promotes a humid micro-environment conducive to fruiting within the confined space of the
+Just as rain provides the needed moisture for wild mushrooms, a controlled application of water would promote a humid micro-environment, conducive to required fruiting conditions.

 WHY CHOOSE MYCOGLOBE?